 This Act may be cited as the Land Drainage Act 1925, and shall come into operation on a day to be fixed by proclamation 1.

 [2-5.
-Repealed by No. 25 of 1985 s.
+Deleted by No. 25 of 1985 s.
 219.]

-6. Interpretation
+6. Terms used in this Act

 (1) In this Act, subject to the context —

-“Adjoining”, as applied to pieces of land, extends to pieces of land which are separated merely by a road or highway, or water course owned by the Crown;
+adjoining, as applied to pieces of land, extends to pieces of land which are separated merely by a road or highway, or water course owned by the Crown;

-“Corporation” means the Water Corporation established by section 4 of the Water Corporation Act 1995;
+Corporation means the Water Corporation established by section 4 of the Water Corporation Act 1995;

-“Crown lands” means waste lands of the Crown not granted or contracted to be granted in fee simple or held or occupied under conditional terms of purchase or with any right to acquire the fee simple;
+Crown lands means waste lands of the Crown not granted or contracted to be granted in fee simple or held or occupied under conditional terms of purchase or with any right to acquire the fee simple;

-“District” means a drainage district;
+district means a drainage district;

-“Drain” includes every channel, gutter, ditch, tunnel, pipe, cutting, or passage on, above, or underground, constructed, used, or intended to be used for draining or diverting water from land, except a navigable river, and except a main or branch water-race made for the supply of any reservoir, dam, or pit for the conservation of water;
+drain includes every channel, gutter, ditch, tunnel, pipe, cutting, or passage on, above, or underground, constructed, used, or intended to be used for draining or diverting water from land, except a navigable river, and except a main or branch water-race made for the supply of any reservoir, dam, or pit for the conservation of water;

-“former Authority” means the Water Authority of Western Australia under the Water Authority Act 1984 2 before the commencement of Part 2 of the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 3;
+former Authority means the Water Authority of Western Australia under the Water Authority Act 1984 2 before the commencement of Part 2 of the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 3;

-“former Minister” means a Minister administering this Act before, pursuant to the Water Authority Act 1984 2, the former Authority became charged with the administration of functions under this Act, whether in his capacity as a Minister of the Crown or as (pursuant to section 2 of the Water Supply, Sewerage, and Drainage Act 1912 as read with this Act) a body corporate;
+former Minister means a Minister administering this Act before, pursuant to the Water Authority Act 1984 2, the former Authority became charged with the administration of functions under this Act, whether in his capacity as a Minister of the Crown or as (pursuant to section 2 of the Water Supply, Sewerage, and Drainage Act 1912 as read with this Act) a body corporate;

-“Main Drain” means any drain declared by notice in the Gazette to be a main drain;
+main drain means any drain declared by notice in the Gazette to be a main drain;

-“officer” means a member of the staff of the Corporation engaged under section 15 of the Water Corporation Act 1995;
+officer means a member of the staff of the Corporation engaged under section 15 of the Water Corporation Act 1995;

-“Ratepayer” means the owner of rateable land who is rated or liable to be rated in respect thereof;
+ratepayer means the owner of rateable land who is rated or liable to be rated in respect thereof;

-“Rural land” means land —
+rural land means land —

 (a) not within a townsite; or